 3. Master and Commander: The Far Side of the World

 Directed by the talented Peter Wier, Master and Commander: The Far Side of the World tells a dramatic story set during the Napoleonic wars.
 Russell Crowe plays an arrogant captain who pushes his ship and crew to their limits while attempting to capture a French warship.
 The action-packed battle scenes keep us on the edge of our seats.
 Gripping scenes of ships and the sea have us in awe.
-During the film, we learn stories of the men on the ship and their struggle to make it through alive.
+During the film, we learn about the stories of the men on the ship and their struggle to make it through alive.
 It is more than a story on battles on the sea, but an insight into human psychology in terms of crisis and struggle.

 No need to struggle at sea!
 Find yourself a crewed motor boat for your next holiday.